justin2004/weblog/DRAFTS/blend_google_sheet_with_wikidata/README.md

 |tweezers     |Q192504   |some wee hands      |motion              |http://www\.wikidata\.org/entity/Q2578402|hand tool              |
 |tooth brush  |          |soft bristles are the best|                    |                    |                       |

+SPARQL Anything supports more than just blending of tabular data (see its README).
+While you could certainly do something like this example with your favorite programming language I think it is quite convenient to have the ability to access non-graph sources of data in a SPARQL query.